 Before you build the actual test we recommend that you define a research question incl. success criteria

 Research question: Can our users book a table within 1 min?

 Research question: How easy did our users find our new booking flow on a scale from 1-5?

 – 75% of the test participants should be able to book a table within 1 min.

 – Rating 4.3 or above.

 B. Create a task

-A task describes the goal you want the testers to achieve.
-Be careful not to set up a test that guides the testers to solve the test in a specific way.
+A task describes the goal you want the participants to achieve.
+Be careful not to set up a test that guides the participants to solve the test in a specific way.
 We have a tendency to give too much information to our users.
 Put yourself in their shoes and give them a task they can relate to.

 – Tell them what to do but not how to do it